ArthurSonzogni/FTXUI/README.md

 #### Component

-The ftxui/component is needed when you want to produce dynamic UI, reactive to the user's input.
+ftxui/component produces dynamic UI, reactive to the user's input.
 It defines a set of ftxui::Component.
-A component reacts to Events (keyboard, mouse, resize, ...) and Render Element (see previous section).
+A component reacts to Events (keyboard, mouse, resize, ...) and Renders as an Element (see previous section).

 Prebuilt components are declared in [<ftxui/component/component.hpp>](https://arthursonzogni.github.io/FTXUI/component_8hpp_source.html)